The Vision of DevOps for Devices, Part 2: Drift Management and Remediation

 Let's Bring All This Together

-Automated remediation is necessary — not a luxury — as you scale.
+Drift remediation is necessary — not a luxury — as you scale.
 The more devices you have, the harder it is to keep them all aligned with their desired state(s).
-Automated remediation fixes that.
+Drift detection and remediation fixes that.
 Period.

 In the above scenario, you “only” have 200 devices to manage.
 But what happens when that number starts to grow?
 When you have 2000, 20,000, or more devices to manage?
-Suddenly a reactive drift management strategy is a full-time job for a team.
+A reliable, repeatable, scalable drift management strategy is critical.

 Consider the security implications here.
 The longer a device is in drift, the more of a security risk it becomes.
 And the more devices you have to manage, the higher the odds are that a device stays in drift longer than it should.
-Since automated remediation can fix problems almost in real-time, these threats are suddenly nullified before they can even become threats.
+In the future, automated remediation will fix problems almost in real-time, these threats are suddenly nullified before they can even become threats.
+Until then, dependable drift detection is a great start!

 In my previous article, I said, “Set it and forget it.”
 Now, it's also “update it and forget it!” — in a single operation!